[Phil Wilson in the Chair]

 I am enjoying the Minister’s speech, but I just want to point out to him that we have two engines in the universities there that are producing enormous numbers of qualified people in both the arts and the sciences.
 One of the things we lack is the retention of those people in the city.
 Does he agree that city of culture status would enable them to stay in their home and build the economy, with visitors and tourism helping to fuel that fire?

 Throughout this debate the hon.
-Gentleman has made a number of passionate interventions showing an encyclopaedic knowledge of Swansea, as anyone would expect, but he is absolutely right on this point.
+Gentleman has made a number of passionate interventions showing an encyclopaedic knowledge of Swansea, as anyone would expect, and he is absolutely right on this point.
 The effect of cultural investment in creating a stickiness and a magnet for businesses to want to continue to invest and for employees to want to stay is really important.
 That is a significant feature of what we have seen in Hull: more investment and people wanting to stay there.
 Whichever city is successful later this week, we hope that that will be replicated in four years’ time.

 Swansea has its own international arts festival and an international jazz festival, which I believe is now the largest in Wales.
 The Heritage Lottery Fund has provided almost £25 million for projects in Swansea, including the aforementioned Dylan Thomas exhibition, a number of HLF Young Roots projects and the All Saints Church restoration.
 As we have heard, following its city deal, Swansea is also going through a period of major physical transformation, investing in the largest regeneration programme the city has seen since world war two.
 I am very heartened to know that culture, creativity and this city of culture bid are right at the heart of these plans.

-In conclusion, I sincerely wish the city of Swansea the best of luck in presenting their bid to the panel this week.
+In conclusion, I sincerely wish the city of Swansea the best of luck in presenting its bid to the panel this week.
 As I said, in just over 51 hours, I shall announce the winner on the recommendation of the independent panel, chaired so well by Phil Redmond.

 I thank the Minister for his conclusion.
 It is clear that he is not the judge alone; he is the conduit to deliver the judges’ address and result on Thursday, but any influence that he can exert over them would be gratefully received by those of us in Swansea.
 We have clearly heard today that this is not just a city bid but a national bid.
 We have had support from Anglesey to Aberavon, covering a vast area—a rural area and a city area—and adjacent cities and counties across Wales.
 This is a very important bid to the people of Wales, and certainly to the city of Swansea.